XeroKimo/xksl.SceneInitializer/README.md

     public GameObject playerPrefab;
 }

-//Create a non-generic class which inherits from DefaultSceneInitializer<Payload Type> to expose
+//Create a non-generic class which inherits from DefaultSceneInitializer<Payload Type>
-//it to the editor.
-public class MyPayloadDefault : DefaultSceneInitializer<MyPayload> {}
+// to expose it to the editor. public class MyPayloadDefault : DefaultSceneInitializer<MyPayload> {}

 //Create a class which inherits from SceneInitializer